 - In the Margins section, three different options will appear such as normal, wide, and narrow.
 Click on narrow to keep the whitespace at the edge very narrow.
 This will help to adjust some more data.
 You can also customize your margin at the bottom.

-4. Change Font Size to Print Excel Sheet in Full Page
+4. Changing Font Size to Print Excel Sheet in Full Page

 Another easy way to print an Excel sheet in full size is by changing the font size.
 This will eventually reduce the overall dataset size.